 As a Renewal congregation in the Conservative tradition, Temple Har Zion offers Shabbat services that are deeply spiritual, joyous and participatory.
 They are a nurturing space to learn about and develop Jewish practice.
-Three Fridays (at 8 p.m.) and Saturdays (at 9:30 a.m.) a month, we follow the Conservative tract and offer a traditional service.
-One of those Friday services is Hebrew-School led (begins at 7:30 p.m.), with our students taking responsibility for all parts of the service — an opportunity for their families and our congregation to kvell over the children’s learning.
+Three Fridays (at 8 p.m.) and Saturdays (at 10 a.m.) a month, we follow the Conservative tract and offer a traditional service.
+Each month, we hold a Hebrew-School service on Friday night, which begins at 7:30 p.m., so be sure to check our calendar.

-One Friday and one Saturday each month we hold a Jewish renewal-style service.
-These services are in-the-round and include drumming, chant and meditation.
-Congregants find these alternative services deeply gratifying, moving and soul-stirring.
+The third Friday and second Saturday each month we hold a Jewish Renewal-style service.
+These services are held in the round and include drumming, chant and meditation.
+Participants find these alternative services deeply gratifying, moving and soul-stirring.
 Check our calendar for all services.

 All Shabbat morning services feature a 20- to 30-minute participatory Torah discussion during the service.
 This discussion is led by the Rabbi, and questions are asked, interpretations are offered, insights (including Kabbalistic and mystical) are shared and people come away with a deeper understanding of what it means to be Jewish.